teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 Wherever possible, the value lists of VSA DSS are used.
 In cases where a 1:1 mapping is possible, there is no additional value list entry for AG-64/96.
 Instead, one can use the corresponding VSA-DSS value which is translated on export.
 These cases are listed below.

 Almost all VSA-DSS values of the mentioned layers that do not exist in AG-64/96 are mapped to AG-64/96 using a backwards relation.
-Per default, the VSA-specific value list codes which are ambiguous in AG-64/96 are set to ´´inactive´´.
+Per default, the VSA-specific value list codes which are ambiguous in AG-64/96 are set to ``inactive``.

 The AG-64/96 values are automatically mapped to VSA DSS where sensible, allowing to export both models.